The Creation of New Winchelsea

 The town was of great strategic value to the realm and the commissioners recommended that it should be rebuilt on a safer site.
 King Edward I acted.
 A new site for the town was selected, plans were drawn up and work put in hand for roads, wharves, cellars and public buildings.

 The king took a direct and personal interest in the venture and paid frequent visits during its construction but the building advanced more slowly than the sea.
 In 1287 a storm of extraordinary fury further wrecked the old town and washed away more buildings.
 Worse still, it was probably this storm which breached the shingle spit so that, at least at high tides, Old Winchelsea was an island.
-In 1288 the new site was handed over to the burgesses of the town and by 1292 the men of Old Winchelsea had moved to their new town on Iham Hill.
+In 1288 the new site was handed over to the burgesses of the town and by 1292 the inhabitants of Old Winchelsea had moved to their new town on Iham Hill.